THE WORD OF GOD

 How do I learn the Bible?

-The Holy Spirit who is the Author of the Bible will be your Teacher.
+The Holy Spirit is the Bible’s Author and is your Teacher.
 He will guide you into all Truth.
-God may use other instruments to aid in teaching you (books, tapes, preachers, etc.) but ultimately, truth is revealed by the Holy Spirit (John 14:26; John 16:13-15).
+God may use other instruments to aid in learning (preachers, bible teachers, commentaries, etc.), but ultimately, truth is revealed by the Holy Spirit (John 14:26; John 16:13-15).

-You learn the things of God by “comparing spiritual things with spiritual” (scripture with scripture) and by relying on the Holy Spirit; not your natural intellect, to open “the eyes of your understanding” (1 Cor.2:11-16; Ephesians 1:17-19; Psalm 119:18).
+You learn the things of God by “comparing spiritual things with spiritual” (scripture with scripture) and by relying on the Holy Spirit, not your natural intellect, to open “the eyes of your understanding” (Ephesians 1:17-19; 1 Cor.2:10-16 and Psalm 119:18).

 Some common questions.

 Where should I start reading?
-You need to read the whole Bible, but as a young Christian, it is good to focus on the parts which will help you learn about your new life in Jesus Christ.
-Here are some good places to start.
+You need to read the whole Bible, but as a young Christian, it is good to focus on the parts that will help you learn about your new life in Jesus Christ.
+Here are some excellent places to start.

 What if I find something I don’t understand?